HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearStaleFavorites.md

 ## Introduction

-You have Favorite locations on the Portal Dashboard that were saved but the locations have been deleted or moved.
-Because the favorites are no longer available, you can't remove the star as there is no star to uncheck.
-This article describes how to resolve this situation.
+If you delete or move locations saved as favorites on the portal dashboard, the orphaned locations are retained.
+This article describes how to clear stale favorites from the portal dashboard.

 ## Instructions

 ???+ info "Warning"
-    Backup the DX database(s) before running the commands!
-It will clear out your Favorite items and locations!
+    Back up the DX databases before running the commands.
+These tasks clear your favorite items and locations.

-To clear out the orphaned favorites, run the following ConfigEngine tasks:
+To clear the orphaned favorites, run the following ConfigEngine tasks:

 ```bash
 ./ConfigEngine.sh remove-wcm-jpa-tables